levelfour/pumil/README.md

-# A Convex Formulation for Multiple Instance Learning from Positive and Unlabeled Data
+# Risk Minimization Framework for Multiple Instance Learning from Positive and Unlabeled Bags

 ## Environment